Spicy Asian Marinated Flank Steak and Part 19January 7, 2013 at 12:00 pm | Posted in Asian, Beef, Dinner, Lunch, SRC | 63 Comments

 Suddenly, he grabbed my right hand and the bottle firmly, pushing it back.
 My lemonade had started to tip over, just like that first night, but this time he was ready for it.
 Without breaking the kiss, we laughed, and then he whispered what I had longed to hear from him and missed so much during those 7 weeks.

-“I love you, Lisa” Ahhh..I was back to a puddle of goo!
+“I love you, Lisa” Ahhh..I was home again.

-I whispered that I loved him too..then asked “Are we back together?”
+I whispered that I loved him too and then asked “Are we back together?”

 I reached into my purse and took out a small plastic bag containing the ring he gave me.
 I had planned on returning it to him that night if things had not worked out as they did.
 I slipped it on my finger and showed him.
 He smiled and hugged me so tight I could barely breathe.
 I was definitely marrying this guy.